bnomei/kirby3-php-cachedriver/README.md

 ### Cache file(s)

-All data is written at the end of the php script life-cycle.
-This does not count against your script execution time but for example when you change value in the cache with each request writing that big file everytime the time might prove inefficient.
-Further more incremental updates will be written during script execution depending on the `mono_dump` setting.
-Additions to the cache will also be each written in temporary files to improve stability of the cache.
+All data is written at the end of the PHP script life-cycle.
+This does not count against your script execution time, but for example, when you change the value in the cache with each request, writing that big file every time time might prove inefficient.
+Furthermore, more incremental updates will be written during script execution depending on the `mono_dump` setting.
+Additions to the cache will also be written in temporary files to improve the stability of the cache.

 ### Serialization of data

-This plugin defaults to a simple serialization logic which is quick but only serializes primitive data types, closures, objects that have a `toArray()`-method like `Kirby\Cms\Field` and `Kirby\Toolkit\Obj`.
-This should be enough for most usecases.
+This plugin defaults to a simple serialization logic, which is quick but only serializes primitive data types, closures, and objects that have a `toArray()`-method like `Kirby\Cms\Field` and `Kirby\Toolkit\Obj`.
+This should be enough for most use-cases.
-If you need broader support set `bnomei.php-cachedriver.serialize` to `json` which will en- and decode your data as json before storing it.
+If you need broader support set `bnomei.php-cachedriver.serialize` to `json` which will en- and decode your data as JSON before storing it.
 That is a bit slower but will ensure your data contains only primitive types without the hassle of serializing it manually before caching it.

 ### OPCache

-Make sure [OPCache is configured](https://www.php.net/manual/en/opcache.configuration.php) to load the php files from the cache without any delay.
+Make sure [OPCache is configured](https://www.php.net/manual/en/opcache.configuration.php) to load the PHP files from the cache without any delay.
 Most probably you will have to set these values in your `user.ini` or something similar!
-If you do not set these values you might have outdated data being loaded from php files cached by OPCache instead of loading the right ones you want from disk.
+If you do not set these values, you might have outdated data being loaded from php files cached by OPCache instead of loading the right ones you want from disk.

 ```shell
 opcache.enable=1